 Today, computer-aided-design (CAD) 3D modeling allows jewelry designers to see a design in its finished state before the piece is actually made to ensure everything is just right.
 With CAD, we can design pieces — including custom pearl pieces — specifically to the size of the pearl or gem to increase accuracy and reduce production time and waste.
 It also gets you, the customer, involved in the design process in a much more intimate way, and that translates to a higher degree of personal expression in the finished custom piece.

-For a close-up look at how these eras have influenced today’s jewelry, as well as a beautiful selection of heirloom pieces, visit Eiseman Jewels at NorthPark Center in Dallas.
+For a beautiful selection of pearl jewelry or to inquire about designing your own, visit Eiseman Jewels at NorthPark Center in Dallas.